-Texas is a bucket-list destination for any bass angler and MLF pro Ott DeFoe has seen a lot of success there over the years.
+Texas is a bucket-list destination for any bass angler and Mercury pro Ott DeFoe has seen a lot of success there over the years.
 Just last year, the Tennesee angler won the Bass Pro Tour event held on Lake Fork and Lake Athens.
 So, while he’s not a native of the Lone Star State, he’s got plenty of reasons to look forward to heading there next month for REDCREST on Lake Palestine.

 “Since I’ve been a professional angler, I’ve always loved fishing in Texas,” DeFoe says.
 “My first FLW Tour event was on Lake Travis, I finished in the Top 10.
 I had a Top 10 at the Classic on Lake Conroe, I won the Bass Pro Tour event on Lake Fork and Lake Athens, and have cashed a lot of checks in that state over the years.
 I do well there, I’m always consistent.”